kLayz3/monad/README.md

 Backbone class used as a parent to the user-defined processor type, where `Out` is some user defined container and `Ins...` is a list of input containers.
 Main constructor is: `explicit TProcessor(Out& , const Ins&...)` which takes ownership of the `Out` instance.
-It is purposefully not marked as rvalue ref (for cleaner API), but once the TProcessor has been handed the output container instance, it owns it.
+It is purposefully not marked as rvalue ref (for cleaner API), but once the TProcessor has been handed the `Out&`, it owns it.

-Child types will need to define a default ctor, as well as a `(Out&, const Ins...&, /* ... */)` ctor which delegates to this base class ctor.
-Main purpose of the user-defined processor type is define and implement a `void ProcessEntry() noexcept` method which does the actual analysis.
+Derived types will need to define a default ctor, as well as some `(Out&, const Ins...&, /* ... */)` ctor which delegates to this base class ctor.
+Main purpose of this derived processor type is define and implement a `void ProcessEntry() noexcept` method which performs the actual analysis.

 - `template<uint32_t N=0> decltype(auto) GetInput();` returns reference to N-th input container.
 - `.out` - access the output container reference.

 ###### `TAnalysisProcess<Ts...>`
-Wraps around an `std::tuple<Ts...>` of various `TProcessor<Out(Ins...)>` instances, together with some IO info fields, and holds an `std::thread` together with spsc queue.
+Wraps around an `std::tuple<Ts...>` of various `Ts = TProcessor<Out(Ins...)>` instances, together with some IO info, thread object and spsc queue.
 The monadic (chainable) `emplace_process` method constructs an extended type of `TAnalysisProcess` with the new process stitched to the back of the tuple.

-At the end, a call to `MakePool` will leave this class and hand us back a main `TAnalysisPool` instance.
+At the end, a call to `MakePool` will leave this class and hand us back the main `TAnalysisPool` instance.

 - `template<typename...
 Args> auto emplace_process(Args&&... args) && -> TAnalysisProcess<Ts..., U>;`
 - `template<uint32_t N> auto MakePool(u32 NSlice) && -> TAnalysisPool<N, Ts...>;`

 ###### `TAnalysisPool<uint32_t N, Ts...>`
-Last class in the composition/inheritance that holds everything together.
+Final type in the composition/inheritance that holds everything together.
 It holds `N > 0` instances of the underlying `TAnalysisProcess<Ts...>` which will be given off one each to its underlying threads.
 Setting `N == 1` will not fork to a single worker, but instead propagate the analysis only in the main thread (will not make `pthread_create()` or similar syscalls).
+API remains invariant between those two modes.
 Condition that `N` is a power of 2 is checked.

 - `void SendOneBatch(uint32_t n)` send a batch of entries `n` for some initial analysis.
 This call will not fill